 - (ii) If applicable, a Controlling Body may grade a Classifiable Offence in accordance with the specific classification table adopted by the relevant Controlling Body provided such table has been approved by the AFL. - (iii) For a Controlling Body to arrive at a grading set out in Table 2, the Controlling Body must use the interpretation provisions set out in Clause 3 of this Appendix 1 to assess whether: - (A) the Conduct is Intentional or Careless; - (B) the Impact is Severe, High, Medium or Low; and - (C) the Contact with the other Person is High/Groin/Chest or to the Body. - (iv) A Controlling Body may refer a Classifiable Offence directly to the Tribunal on the basis that: - (A) it is a Classifiable Offence which the Controlling Body has graded as Severe Impact (together with any Contact or Conduct grading); or - (B) it is a Classifiable Offence which attracts a base sanction that the Controlling Body finds inappropriate.

-[Guidance note: Refer to clause 3.7 of the State and Territory Tribunal Guidelines.
-See also Clause $\frac{4}{2}$ (Direct Tribunal Offences) of this Appendix 1.]
+[Guidance note: Refer to Section 3.7.
+See also Clause 4 (Direct Tribunal Offences) of this Appendix 1.]